Skip to main content

 1. Slice the bread in half lengthwise without cutting completely through so that it opens like a book.

-2. Spread softened butter/margarine on the inside top half and sprinkle with garlic powder.
+2. Spread softened butter/margarine OR drizzle with olive oil on the inside top half and sprinkle with garlic powder.

 4. Layer lunch meat on bottom half and top with slices of pepperoni.